schibsted/jslt/ideas/dotdot.md

 There are several issues with this:
   * Having to use `for`.
   * Having to nest the `for`s.
-  * Ending up with nested loops.
+  * Ending up with nested arrays.
   * Getting `null` values.

 The `..` operator, which is like `.`, except it also recurses through